 The Only Leadership Decision That Really Matters

 We’ve all heard that a company is only as good as its people.
-But in his new book Good People, Anthony Tjan actually proves it.
+But in his book Good People, Anthony Tjan actually proves it.
 This entrepreneur and New York Times bestselling author shows leaders how to put goodness into practice in order to deepen relationships and revive the purpose of our work.
 For Tjan, goodness is also a critical way to boost the bottom line—creating work cultures that prosper and endure.

 “Tjan shows us that the power to transform business relationships at every level starts with this: goodness.
 Thought-provoking and genuine, Good People is a must read for anyone interested in creating prosperous, wholesome and resilient teams and businesses.”— Beth Comstock, Vice Chair, GE